 I decided, from then on, to direct my creative energy once used to conjure up comic book characters, family-casted plays, tape recorder radio shows, surreal photographs, and improvised bedtime stories into one: a filmmaking career.
 I wanted to challenge that notion that cinema had become emotionally lifeless.

-Currently, I produce, shoot and cut rad videos freelance.
+Currently, I produce, shoot and cut videos for freelance clients.
 I used to do that for TechCrunch TV.
 And I served as the East Coast Editor for Film Slate Magazine during it’s initial run.

 I live in Montclair, NJ with my wife Rashmi.
 I’m an avid collector of vinyl records, thoroughly root for Cleveland sports teams, enjoy a good Pale Ale or Porter from Great Lakes, Brooklyn Brewery, Dog Fish Head, and Stone Brewing Co., and paint or draw in my spare time.